Drunk Driving Accident Lawyer in Washington DC

 According to the United States Department of Transportation, nearly 30 people throughout the nation die in drunk driving crashes daily.
 Not only does alcohol impair the ability of a driver to react to unexpected events on the road, but it can also cause erratic and unsafe driving.
 At Gelb & Gelb, P.C., we help people hurt by the negligent or reckless conduct of others, including drunk drivers.
 Throughout Washington, D.C., the dedicated team of professionals at our firm assists victims and their loved ones as they seek compensation for their losses after vehicle collisions and other accidents.
-Car crashes caused by drunk driving can lead to serious physical and emotional harm, and Attorney Gelb has decades of experience personally handling thousands of injury claims.
+Car crashes caused by drunk driving can lead to serious physical and emotional harm.
+Our drunk driving accident lawyers in Washington, DC have decades of experience personally handling thousands of injury claims.

 We pride ourselves on personal attention, as Attorney Gelb personally communicates with is clients as he investigates, negotiates, and if necessary, litigates on their behalf.
 We have obtained many verdicts and settlements in the millions of dollars, and are known as one of the leading injury firms in the region.
 If you need assistance from a Washington, D.C. car accident attorney in assessing whether you have a negligence or wrongful death claim following a crash, contact us to schedule a free consultation.